 8.1.
-Stage one applications
+Stage 1 applications

-We first review your stage one application against the eligibility criteria.
+We first review your Stage 1 application against the eligibility criteria.
 If eligible, we will then assess it against the assessment criteria.

-We refer your application to the CRC Advisory Committee, an independent and diverse committee of experts reporting to Innovation and Science Australia, an independent statutory board.
-You can find details on the current composition of Innovation and Science Australia and its committees including the CRC Advisory Committee on industry.gov.au.
+We refer your application to the CRC Advisory Committee, an independent and diverse committee of experts reporting to Industry Innovation and Science Australia, an independent statutory board.
+You can find details on the current composition of Industry Innovation and Science Australia and its committees including the CRC Advisory Committee on industry.gov.au.
 The committee may also seek additional advice from independent technical experts, including relevant Commonwealth departments, agencies and Industry Growth Centres.

-The committee will assess your stage one application against the assessment criteria and compare it to other eligible applications in a funding round before recommending to the Minister which applicants to invite to submit a stage two application.
-The Minister will invite the most meritorious stage one applicants to submit a stage two application and attend an interview with the CRC Advisory Committee.
+The committee will assess your Stage 1 application against the assessment criteria and compare it to other eligible applications in a funding round before recommending to the Minister which applicants to invite to submit a Stage 2 application.
+The Minister will invite the most meritorious Stage 1 applicants to submit a Stage 2 application and attend an interview with the CRC Advisory Committee.